metagentools/VStrains/README.md

  question: dp estimation is not accurate (with error up to 1000dp) graph level: filename format: graph_L{x}.gfa, with x={0,1,2,3}
-level 0 graph: assembly graph directly from SPAdes level 1 graph: graph after spin the edges level 2 graph: full-length contig reduced graph level 3 graph: level 2 graph, with concatenated candidate strain be reduced
+level -1 graph: assembly graph directly from SPAdes pre graph: graph after spin the edges level 0 graph: full-length spades contig reduced graph level 1 graph: with concatenated candidate strain be reduced ...

 TODO: after delete the concated contig, we need to ensure the existence of the rest of the contigs by aligning the path.